JensJoschi/variability_timing/02studies/01extracted_data/readme.txt

-I extracted data for photoperiodic response curves from all studies listed in the folder 00raw (subfolder figures).
+This folder processes the raw data to extract photoperiodic response curves and their slopes from published studies

+##Table of contents
-I calculated x and y coordinates with WebPlotDigitizer Version 3.12, and saved these in the folder "raw".
-I then copied this to the excel file, added information on sample sizes, latitude, longitude and data structure, and saved the individual studies again in the subfolder "formatted".
+* I calculated x and y coordinates from all studies in the raw data subfolder, using WebPlotDigitizer Version 3.12, and saved these in the folder "coords"
+* data_points.xlsx is old and should not be used anymore
+* extracted.xlsx has two tabs: the tab "metadata" mirrors the same tab from "filtered_list" in the raw data; the tab "extended" has several rows per population, 1 per day length that was measured.
+It also has the extracted x and y coordinates from the figures